microsoft/virtualnodesOnAzureContainerInstances/Docs/PatchNotes.md

 # Summary of what was changed in each new release

 ## Chart Versions:
+### 1.3508.26092102
+- Fix for Azure File share volumes being re-staged even without changes on AKS 1.35 🗃️
+- Fix for a potential race condition when recreating pods using managed identities 🪪
+- Ingesting security patches and dependency updates 🔐

 ### 1.3508.26091601
 - Updated to 1.35.8 upstream K8s binaries ☸️
 - Ingesting security patches and dependency updates 🔐